-On March 1, 2019, our compensation committee determined the number of shares of our common stock issuable based on the outcome of performance conditions of PRSUs granted on November 14, 2016 to our executive officers under our LTIP.
-These PRSUs' performance criteria were based on our fiscal 2017 and fiscal 2018 average Performance Compensation EBITDA margin (including acquisitions and divestitures)(11) and consolidated non-GAAP cumulative annual net revenue growth (excluding acquisitions and divestitures).(12) The number of shares of our common stock potentially issuable under each of these PRSUs based on the outcome of the PRSU's performance conditions, or its "performance share number," ranged from a threshold of 50% of PRSU's target payment to a maximum of 125% of the PRSU's target payment.
-The threshold, target and maximum performance share numbers under these PRSUs were based on threshold, target and maximum performance of 14%, 16% and 18%, respectively, for our fiscal 2018 Performance Compensation EBITDA margin (including acquisitions and divestitures), and 2%, 6% and 10%, respectively, for our fiscal 2017 and fiscal 2018 consolidated non-GAAP cumulative annual net revenue growth (excluding acquisitions and divestitures) and 2%, 6% and 10%, respectively, for our fiscal 2017 and fiscal 2018 consolidated non-GAAP cumulative annual net revenue growth (excluding acquisitions and divestitures).
-Based on our consolidated Performance Compensation EBITDA margin (including acquisitions and ficel 2018 consolidated non-GAAP cumulative annual net revenue growth (excluding acquisitions and divestitures).
-Based on our consolidated Performance Perform
+On March 3, 2021, our compensation committee determined the number of shares of our common stock issuable based on the outcome of performance conditions of PRSUs granted on December 6, 2018 to our executive officers under our LTIP.
+These PRSUs' performance criteria were based on our fiscal 2019 and fiscal 2020 average Performance Compensation EBITDA margin (including acquisitions and divestitures) (11) and consolidated non-GAAP cumulative annual net revenue growth (excluding acquisitions and divestitures).(12) The number of shares of our common stock potentially issuable under each of these PRSUs based on the outcome of the PRSU's performance conditions, or its "performance share number," ranged from a threshold of 50% of the PRSU's target payment to a maximum of 125% of the PRSU's target payment.
+The threshold, target and maximum performance share numbers under these PRSUs were based on threshold, target and maximum performance of 13%, 15% and 17%, respectively, for our fiscal 2019 and fiscal 2020 Performance Compensation EBITDA margin (including acquisitions and divestitures), and 2%, 6% and 10%, respectively, for our fiscal 2019 and fiscal 2020 consolidated non-GAAP cumulative annual net revenue growth (excluding acquisitions and divestitures).
+Based on our consolidated Performance Compensation EBITDA margin (including acquisitions and divestitures) for the performance period of 16.7% and our consolidated non-GAAP cumulative annual net revenue growth (excluding acquisitions and divestitures) over the performance period of 10.0%, our compensation committee determined that the performance share number payable under each of these PRSUs based on their payment matrix was 123% of the PRSU's target payment.
+50% of each of these performance share numbers vested on March 3, 2021 and were paid in shares of our common stock on that date.
+The remaining 50% of each of these performance share numbers will vest in two equal installments on the third and fourth anniversaries of December 6, 2018.
+The vesting of any portion of a PRSU's performance share number is subject to the continued employment of the PRSU's recipient on the vesting date.
+Vested portions of a PRSU's payment share number

-(11) As used here, "Performance Compensation EBITDA" means our consolidated net income reported in our audited financial statements for fiscal 2017 and 2018, with the following charges added back: interest expense, net, provision for income taxes, depreciation and amortization, share-based compensation expense, amortization of forgivable loans, and other expense, net, all as additionally adjusted to reflect the non-GAAP adjustments that we made to our publicly reported GAAP results in our earnings releases for the 2017 and 2018 fiscal years.
+(11) As used here, "Performance Compensation EBITDA" means our consolidated net income reported in our audited financial statements for fiscal 2019 and 2020, with the following charges added back: interest expense, net, provision for income taxes, depreciation and amortization, share-based compensation expense, amortization of forgivable loans, and other expense, net, all as additionally adjusted to reflect the non-GAAP adjustments that we made to our publicly reported GAAP results in our earnings releases for the 2019 and 2020 fiscal years.

-(12) For this purpose, GAAP net revenue was adjusted to reflect the non-GAAP adjustments that we made to our publicly reported GAAP results in our earnings releases for the 2016 and 2017 fiscal years.
+(12) For this purpose, GAAP net revenue was adjusted to reflect the non-GAAP adjustments that we made to our publicly reported GAAP results in our earnings releases for the 2019 and 2020 fiscal years.